-People, Places and Power: Cook County Edition, which we’ll premiere on Tuesday, December 15, at 7:00 p.m., will explore urban, suburban, and rural political, social, and economic dynamics within this diverse part of the state.
+People, Places, and Power: Cook County Edition, which we’ll premiere on Tuesday, December 15, at 7:00 p.m., via our YouTube channel will explore urban, suburban, and rural political, social, and economic dynamics within this diverse part of the state.
 Join us for a conversation about how political power and public resources are distributed among neighborhoods, communities, and wards.
 We’ll consider historical factors, including factors that have contributed to segregation, and discuss how recent developments, such as the 2020 census, might affect the allocation of power and resources within Chicago.

 Cook County is both the most populous and the most densely populated county, by far, in Illinois, as well as the second most populous county in the United States.
 Consequently, we can scarcely begin, in one evening, to untangle the complex webs of power and resource distribution that span the county and connect it to other regions of our state, but we’ll try to examine some of the most important strands.

 People, Places, and Power: Cook County Edition will include…